panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 ## 4. Summary

-The callback is a function that's accepted as an argument and executed by another function (also labeled the higher-order function).
+The callback is a function that's accepted as an argument and executed by another function (the higher-order function).

 There are 2 kinds of callback functions: synchronous and asynchronous.